Kotlin/dataframe/docs/reference.md

 columnSet.except { otherColumnSet }
 columnSet.except ( otherColumnSet )
 ```
-Column selectors can be used to select subcolumns of a particular `MapColumn`
+Column selectors can be used to select subcolumns of a `MapColumn`
 ```kotlin
 val firstName by column("Alice", "Bob") val middleName by column("Jr", null)